Strophanthus boivinii

 Strophanthus boivinii, the wood shaving flower, is a species of plant in the family Apocynaceae.

-The Latin specific epithet of boivinii refers to French explorer and plant collector Louis Hyacinthe Boivin (1808-1852).
+It is native to Madagascar.

 Description

-Strophanthus boivinii grows as a deciduous shrub or small tree sometimes up to 30 m tall, with a bole diameter up to 40 cm.
+Strophanthus boivinii grows as a deciduous shrub or small tree, sometimes up to 30 m tall, with a bole diameter up to 40 cm.
 Its flowers feature a yellow-orange turning reddish-brown corolla tube.

+Taxonomy

+Strophanthus boivinii was described by French botanist Henri Ernest Baillon in the Bulletin Mensuel de la Société Linnéenne de Paris in 1888.
+The specific epithet boivinii refers to French explorer and plant collector Louis Hyacinthe Boivin (1808–1852).

 Distribution and habitat

 Strophanthus boivinii is endemic to Madagascar.
-Its habitat is deciduous forests and thickets, from sea-level to 800 m altitude.
+Its habitat is deciduous forests and thickets, to 800 m altitude.

+Conservation

+Strophanthus boivinii has been assessed as least concern on the IUCN Red List.
+Its habitat is adversely affected by agricultural practices, by harvesting for tree parts and by mining activity.
+However the species is present in many protected areas.

 Uses

 Strophanthus boivinii is locally used in traditional medicinal treatments for gonorrhoea, colic, wounds and itches.